- Early Recognition Of Impacted Eyeteeth Is The Key To Successful Treatment

-In cases where the eyeteeth will not erupt spontaneously, your orthodontist and Drs.
-Krueger and Lenox or Dr. Lenox work together to get these unerupted eyeteeth to erupt.
+In cases where the eyeteeth will not erupt spontaneously, your orthodontist and Dr. Krueger, Dr. Lenox or Dr. Peterson work together to get these unerupted eyeteeth to erupt.
 Each case must be evaluated on an individual basis but treatment will usually involve a combined effort between the orthodontist and the oral surgeon.
 The most common scenario will call for the orthodontist to place braces on the teeth (at least the upper arch).
 A space will be opened to provide room for the impacted tooth to be moved into its proper position in the dental arch.
 If the baby eyetooth has not fallen out already, it is usually left in place until the space for the adult eyetooth is ready.
-Once the space is ready, the orthodontist will refer the patient to Drs.
-Krueger and Lenox or Dr. Lenox to have the impacted eyetooth exposed or expose and bracketed depending on the position of the tooth.
+Once the space is ready, the orthodontist will refer the patient to Dr. Krueger, Dr. Lenox or Dr. Peterson to have the impacted eyetooth exposed or exposed and bracketed depending on the position of the tooth.

-In a simple surgical procedure performed in Dr. Krueger and Dr. Lenox office, the gum on top of the impacted tooth will be lifted up to expose the hidden tooth underneath.
+In a simple surgical procedure performed in Dr. Krueger and Dr. Lenox’s office, the gum on top of the impacted tooth will be lifted up to expose the hidden tooth underneath.
 If there is a baby tooth present, it will be removed at the same time.
-Once the tooth is exposed, Drs.
-Krueger and Lenox or Dr. Lenox will bond an orthodontic bracket to the exposed tooth.
+Once the tooth is exposed, Dr. Krueger, Dr. Lenox or Dr. Peterson will bond an orthodontic bracket to the exposed tooth.
 The bracket will have a gold chain attached to it.
 The gold chain will be temporarily attached to the arch wire.
-Sometimes the surgeon will leave the exposed impacted tooth completely uncovered by suturing the gum up high above the tooth or making a window in the gum covering the tooth (on selected cases located on the roof of the mouth).
+Sometimes the surgeon will leave the exposed impacted tooth completely uncovered by suturing the gum up high above the tooth or making a window in the gum covering the tooth (in selected cases located on the roof of the mouth).

 Shortly after surgery (1-14 days) the patient will return to the orthodontist.
 A rubber band will be attached to the chain to put a light eruptive pulling force on the impacted tooth.
 This will begin the process of moving the tooth into its proper place in the dental arch.
 This is a carefully controlled, slow process that may take up to a full year to complete.
 Remember, the goal is to erupt the impacted tooth and not to extract it!
 Once the tooth is moved into the arch in its final position, the gum around it will be evaluated to make sure it is sufficiently strong and healthy to last for a lifetime of chewing and tooth brushing.
 In some circumstances, especially those where the tooth had to be moved a long distance, there may be some minor “gum surgery” required to add bulk to the gum tissue over the relocated tooth so it remains healthy during normal function.
 Your dentist or orthodontist will explain this situation to you if it applies to your specific situation.